YE1412/quasar_easycompta_app/README.md

  Go to your browser **%PUB_APP_URL%** page.

+ *- <u>NOTE:</u> PUB_APP_URL is a environment variable, it can be found in envs/.env.production file-*

  ### Mobile

  Once builded, publish your app to the apple/play store, follow the [quasar doc](https://quasar.dev/quasar-cli-vite/developing-capacitor-apps/publishing-to-store).

+ You can also use your app without plublish it to the store.

+ Find it in the following path:

+ - *-src-capacitor/android/app/build/outputs/apk/debug/app-debug.apk-* for Android.
+ - *-%MACOSLibraryFolder%/Developer/Xcode/DerivedData/App-%hash%/Build/Products/App-* for IOS with Xcode.
 <!-- # Quasar Easy-Compta App (quasar-easy-compta-app)

 A Quasar Framework App